 Alexander Cochran (1765-1851)

-My great-grandfather’s great-grandfather (in other words, my 4th great-grandfather), Alexander Cochran, was born just after the Civil War in Pennsylvania.
+My great-grandfather’s great-grandfather (in other words, my 4th great-grandfather), Alexander Cochran, was born when Revolutionary fervor was beginning to boil in Pennsylvania.

 According to family history, related in The Identity of William Cochran, Sub-Lieutenant of Westmoreland and Washington Counties 1777-1783, Alexander was born to William Cochran (b.
 1772) near Fort Pitt, the fort that preceded the settlement of Pittsburgh, Pennsylvania.
 In 1781 and 1782 he served in the Washington County, Pennsylvania militia.